 The Fund may not be able to pursue asset growth through acquisitions solely from cash generated from its operating activities.
 The Fund is under an obligation to distribute at least 80% of its audited net income each year to Shareholders (which is subject to the Fund having sufficient cash available to make such a distribution and the distribution being in compliance with all local laws including but not limited to Article 49(2) of the Companies Law) in order to maintain its status as a REIT under the CIR.
-Such distributions may affect the Fund's cash flow and may result in it being forced to raise or procure funding of certain amounts in order to rely on the availability of debt or equity capital to fund future property acquisitions.
+Such distributions may affect the Fund's cash flow and may result in it being forced to raise or procure funding of certain amounts in order to ensure it is capable of distributing dividends to Shareholders.
+In addition, the Fund may be required to rely on the availability of debt or equity capital to fund future property acquisitions.
 In turn, the repayment of such debt capital may be affected by the dividend distribution obligation described above.
 If capital to fund future property acquisitions is not available at any given time, or is available on terms that are not commercially viable, the Fund will not be able to pursue its intended growth strategy.